Paebbels/pyVHDLParser/doc/TokenStream/Usage.rst

 function :func:`iter` creates an iterator object from a generator object.
 At next, calling :func:`next` returns a new token for each call.

-The example wants to print the end objects (first and last) of the token chain.
+The example wants to print the outer objects (first and last) of the token chain.
 So at first, :func:`next` is called once to get the first element.
 Then an endless loop is used to generate all tokens.
 If the generator ends, it raises a :exec:`StopIteration` exception.
 The last token will be stored in variable